lgaspardboulinc31/Deconvolution_review/README.md

 ## Citation

-Gaspard-Boulinc LC. & Gortana L. *et al.*, **The Expanding Toolbox of Cell-Type Deconvolution for Spatial Transcriptomics**, *in revision*
+Gaspard-Boulinc LC., Gortana L. *et al.*, **The Expanding Toolbox of Cell-Type Deconvolution for Spatial Transcriptomics**, *in revision*